beydiB/kana-quizz/README.md

 ## TODO

-In the future, we plan to add a vocabulary quiz to Kana-Quizz to further enhance your Japanese language learning experience.
+In the future, I plan to add a vocabulary quiz to Kana-Quizz to further enhance your Japanese language learning experience.

-We hope you enjoy using Kana-Quizz and find it useful in your language learning journey!
+I hope you enjoy using Kana-Quizz and find it useful in your language learning journey!